 Architecture of the Supreme Court of India

 Dr Rajendra Prasad, India’s first President, laid the foundation stone for the Supreme Court building on October 29, 1954.
 Chief architect Ganesh Bhikaji Deolalikar, the first Indian to lead the Central Public Works Department, designed the main block in an Indo-British style.

 There is a total of 15 courtrooms, with the Chief Justice’s Court being Court No. 1.

 - Central Wing consists of the court of the Chief Justice of India and is the largest among the courtrooms, with two court halls on each side.

 - Left Wing consists of offices of the court.

-- Right Wing consists of the Supreme Court Bar, Office of Attorney General of India and other officers and library.
+- Right Wing consists of the Supreme Court Bar, the Office of the Attorney General of India and other officers and the library.

 Note: In 1979, East Wing and West Wing were added.

 - Nuthalapati Venkata Ramana (Chief Justice of India)

 - Uday Umesh Lalit (Judge, Supreme Court of India)